github/covid19-dashboard/README.md

 ### Background

-This project showcases how you can use [fastpages](https://github.com/fastai/fastpages) to create a static dashboard that update regularly using Jupyter Notebooks.
-Using fastpages, data professionals can share dashboards (that are updated with new data automatically) without requiring any expertise in front end development.
+This project showcases how you can use [fastpages](https://github.com/fastai/fastpages) to create a static dashboard that updates regularly using Jupyter Notebooks.
+Using fast pages, data professionals can share dashboards (that are updated with new data automatically) without requiring any expertise in front-end development.

 The content of this site shows statistics and reports regarding Covid-19.